 You Need: To Engage Your Back Muscles

-Arms shaking like crazy?
+Arms shaking?
 When attempting pull-ups, people tend to focus on using their biceps, but these smaller muscles can't handle all that weight, Tripp says.
 "Instead, it's important to set tension in your shoulders, engage your lats and initiate the pull from your back with assistance from your biceps."

 Basically, you need to build your back muscles to perform a proper pull-up.
 "You will have the most success with gaining strength by sticking to vertical pulling moves since those are similar in nature to the pull-up move," says Tripp, who recommends incorporating the assisted pull-ups and inverted rows into your training.

 - Wrap a heavy resistance band around the center of the pull-up bar.

 - Pull the end of the band down, and place one bent knee into the loop.

 - Grip the bar and in a slow, controlled movement, pull your chin up toward the bar.

 - Lower your body back down.

 - Since the band has the most tension at the bottom of the movement, it gives you a bit of a boost on your way up and helps to offset some of your body weight.

 - Place a bar in a rack about waist height (you can also use a Smith machine).

 - Position your body underneath the bar and grab it a little wider than shoulder-width apart.

 - Your arms should be fully extended, and your body should be hanging in a straight line with your heels on the ground.

 - Squeeze your shoulder blades and pull your chest towards the bar.

 - Pause at the top, then slowly lower back down.